 - Floating the Rivers: The Sandhills are crisscrossed by pristine rivers, like the Niobrara and Calamus, ideal for kayaking, tubing, and tanking.
 Floating down these rivers is a relaxing and immersive experience.

-- Hiking and Camping: Exploring the region on foot or camping in the Sandhills allows you to get up close and personal with its unique flora and fauna.
+- Hiking and camping: Exploring the region on foot or camping in the Sandhills allows you to get up close and personal with its unique flora and fauna.
 You can witness the vibrant sunrise and the serene sunset against the backdrop of these rolling dunes.

 The Sandhills region is a testament to the tranquil beauty of nature and the magic of conservation efforts.
 From its unique geological formations to its rich wildlife, there's a sense of wonder in every nook and cranny of this natural wonder.